tomhosker/crutil/README.md

 ### Compiling the Rust Library

-By installing the PIP package as described above, you will also have installed the command `hosker-rutil-install-specials`.
-Running this command will compile the Rust libraries from their source code, as well as installing Cargo, if you don't have it already.
+By installing the PIP package as described above, you will also have installed the commands `hosker-rutil-install-rust` and `hosker-rutil-compile-rust`.
+Run `hosker-rutil-install-rust` first - this installs Cargo, but even if you already have Cargo installed it shouldn't do any harm - then run `hosker-rutil-compile-rust` - this compiles the Rust code into binaries which your machine can execute.
+Running those two commands completes the installation process.

 ## Examples